 The cylinder lock has a series of pins, spring-loaded contained within, that move when you insert the matching key.
 As you move the key deeper into the cylinder so the pins move to cause the locking bolt to open.

 You can buy single and double cylinder locks.
-The difference between the two kinds are that with a single cylinder, there’s only room to insert a key on side.
+The difference between the two kinds is that with a single-cylinder, there’s only room to insert a key on the side.
 On the other side, there’s a knob that locks the door by twisting.